Be-Secure/besecure-ce-env-repo/README.md

     function __besman_reset {
     }

-### 2. Ansible Based Scripts
+### 2. Advanced Envrionment Scripts

-The environment script uses ansible roles to install the required tools.
+The advanced implemention of BeS environment script uses ansible roles to install the required tools.
 The major advantage here is the tools can be programatically configured and the components are reusable.

 **Skeletal Code**